mmorrow24work/digital-twin-containerlab/README.md

 * Had a re-think !
 Instead of creating custom images for Zabbix and including the Zabbix container in my containerlab network - switch to the standard docker containers and attach them to my containerlab networks
 * [Stop Using Docker.
 Use Open Source Instead](https://www.youtube.com/watch?v=Z5uBcczJxUY&t) - advises us to use Podman ( opensource alternative to Docker ) instead of Docker Compose ( which apparently not free for commercial use )
 * [Zabbix Installation from containers](https://www.zabbix.com/documentation/current/en/manual/installation/containers) - shows us how to use Docker Compose or Podman ( opensource alternative to Docker )
-* I did some tests with Docker Compose or Podman - see [NOTES](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/NOTES.md)
+* I did some tests with docker compose or podman compose but I gave up on podman because it didn't work first time - see [NOTES](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/NOTES.md)